proudsunburn/ftransfer/README.md

 ./transfer.py receive 100.64.1.123:ocean-tiger
 ```

-Files will be extracted to the current directory.
+Files will be saved to the current directory.

 ### Resume Interrupted Transfers